Building Our Internal Portal with SharePoint: Introducing THT SALON

 How did you come to use Microsoft SharePoint?

-(H) It was actually a long journey before we arrived at the decision to use SharePoint.
-Several companies had already released internal portal services for corporate communications, and many of them offered advanced and attractive features.
+(H) In fact, choosing SharePoint was a long journey.
+Several companies had already released internal portal services for corporate communications, many with advanced and attractive features.
 At first, we considered implementing one of these services.
 However, we were concerned about the additional operational and management burden that would arise before the system could become fully integrated into daily workflows.

 For example, requiring new login credentials or switching between multiple services depending on the task can be quite cumbersome.
 These seemingly small inconveniences were enough to risk turning the project into nothing more than a theoretical exercise.

-What we really wanted was a space where employees could casually interact, share personal updates, or submit requests to the general affairs team.
-To achieve that, we chose to build a space to communicate within Microsoft 365, a platform we already used daily without even thinking about it.
-SharePoint turned out to be the perfect tool for the job.
+Our goal was to create a space where employees could casually interact, share personal updates, or submit requests to the general affairs team.
+To achieve that, we chose to build the communicate space within Microsoft 365, a platform we already used daily without even thinking about it.
+SharePoint turned out to be the perfect tool for this purpose.
 Since we were already subscribed to Microsoft 365, there were no additional costs, which was also a major factor in moving the project forward.

 How did you design it?